Take your career to the next level

 What made you pursue a degree in film?

-So I was doing chemistry, biology, physics, and math, at AS- level, and I quickly realised that that was not a career path or anything that really drove me.
-I was doing quite a lot of photography at the time, so I knew I wanted to do something in the media world.
+I was doing Chemistry, Biology, Physics, and Maths at AS-level, and quickly realised that that was not a career path or anything that really drove me.
+I was doing a lot of photography at the time, and knew I wanted to work in the media world.

 What made you choose SAE?

-Oh the kit.
-The Steadicam.
-As soon as I got to second year and we were able to use some of the more advanced grip equipment, that’s when I really started to enjoy the course more.
-I ended up buying my own camera towards the end of the course as well, mixing that with all they had and came out with quite a few nice films in my year.
+The kit and access to the Steadicam.
+As soon as I got to second year and we were able to use some of the more advanced grip equipment, that’s when I really started to enjoy the course even more.
+I ended up buying my own camera towards the end of my studies too, mixing that with all they had and came out with quite a few nice films.

-How do you think SAE has helped you with starting up your career as a Steadicam op?
+How do you think SAE has helped you with starting up your career as a Steadicam operator?

-So SAE really helped me start my career by giving me access to the Steadicam even though it was one of the more basic models they were still there and available when they’re normally very hard to get hands-on practice with.
-SAE were more than willing to just let me live in it so I just spent all my free time in one, learning it as much as I could.
-So when I came out, I went on all the more advanced courses, the specialised courses and I already had a very big understanding of how the basic structure of a Steadicam works.
+SAE were more than willing to just let me live in it so I just spent all my free time learning as much as I could.
+When I came out, I went on all the more advanced courses, the specialised courses and I already had a very big understanding of the basic structure of how a Steadicam works.
 This really gave me a boost in getting some of my first jobs in the industry.

 What advice would you give to film students at SAE?

-My best bit of advice for people that are just starting out their film studies is if you’re a camera nerd like me, just touch everything as much as possible.
-Just get your hands on it.
-Most of the time you can not sit around and waste it, just do it.
+My best bit of advice for people who are camera nerds like me is to get first-hand experience.
+Just get your hands on the gear and use it.
+Don’t just sit around and waste time, just do it.
 You only get to learn by doing.